Hamza-18/AI-TrafficControl/README.md

 ## What we accomplished

 We achieved everything we set out to do:
--Successfully built a simulation of a traffic intersection.
+- Successfully built a simulation of a traffic intersection.
--Trained a smart traffic light controller using Q-learning.
+- Trained a smart traffic light controller using Q-learning.
--Improved traffic flow compared to traditional timed lights.
+- Improved traffic flow compared to traditional timed lights.
--Tested the trained agent in different scenarios, showing great results.
+- Tested the trained agent in different scenarios, showing great results.

 ## How we measured our success

--Compared simulations without an agent and with an agent- the difference could be clearly seen -Measured accumulated reward during the training process
+- Compared simulations without an agent and with an agent- the difference could be clearly seen
+- Measured accumulated reward during the training process